 - The deduction is available beginning in the year the construction is finished.

-- April 1, 1999, should be the last date for acceptance of the loan.
+- April 1, 1999, should be the last date to accept the loan.

 - To collect the benefit, you’ll need a certificate from the bank detailing the computation of Income from the house property.